nathangeffen/space-travel/README.markdown

 - spacestart.js: Javascript that calls routines in both the above Javascript files.

 - spacedifficulties.php, spacedifficulties.html and spacedifficulties.md: Essay on the difficulties of space travel.
-The MD file is the Markdown file that is used to generate the HTML one, which is simply included by the PHP file.
+The MD file is the Markdown file that is used to generate, using Pandoc, the HTML one.
+The HTML file is included by the PHP file.

 - spacehollywood.php: Some notes on space travel in Hollywood movies.